Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 Poor Sleep Quality

-Even if a person spends enough time in bed, sleep may be fragmented by insomnia, sleep apnea, restless legs, pain, stress, or frequent awakenings.
+Even when a person spends enough time in bed, sleep may be fragmented by insomnia, sleep apnea, restless legs, pain, stress, or frequent awakenings.

 Sleep Apnea

-Sleep apnea can cause non-refreshing sleep, morning headache, daytime sleepiness, poor focus, irritability, and brain fog.
+Sleep apnea can cause non-refreshing sleep, morning headaches, daytime sleepiness, poor focus, irritability, and brain fog.

-When the mind is overloaded, attention narrows and concentration becomes harder.
-Chronic stress can make routine tasks feel effortful.
+When the mind is overloaded, attention narrows and concentration becomes more difficult.
+Chronic stress can make routine tasks feel mentally exhausting.

 Depression and Low Mood